shapeshed/jekyll.shapeshed.com/_posts/2006-07-27-windows_vista_and_xp_dual_boot.md

 ---
 layout: post
 title: Windows Vista and XP Dual Boot
-excerpt: Today I successfully completed a dual installation of Windows XP and Windows Vista Beta.
+description: Today I successfully completed a dual installation of Windows XP and Windows Vista Beta.
 I've now got a PC that will boot to either operating system.
 This is great for being able to test things on either platform with a variety of browsers.
 categories: [Microsoft]
 ---
 ![image][1]